zzzprojects/learn-orm/tutorials/dapper/delete-data.md

 Deleting an entity is the easiest because it only requires a unique `Id` to identify the entity being deleted.
 All we need is a SQL statement containing a `DELETE` statement with a `WHERE` clause on the `Id` column.

+**Dapper** provides an `Execute` extension method that allows you to delete a record.

+You can easily update a single row by writing an `DELETE` statement.

 ```csharp
 private static void DeleteSingleAuthor()
 {